Dexiotrichides centralis

 Fig. 2 a-b: Dexiotrichides centralis.
 L = 44 µm.
 Two focal planes of a freely swimming specimen from ventral.
 Note the mouth opening (MO) shifted to the left side.
 Obj.
 100 X.

 Fig. 3 a-b: Dexiotrichides centralis.
 L = 42 µm.
 Two focal planes of a slightly squashed specimen from the left side.
-Note the field of unciliated basal bodies below the mouth opening, presumably the so called scutica (SC).
+Note the cilia-free field of basal bodies below the mouth opening, presumably the so called scutica (SC).
 The body is filled with large, about 7–8 µm long, symbiotic bacteria (SB).
 UM = undulating membrane.
 Obj.
 100 X.

 Fig. 5: Dexiotrichides centralis.
 L = 38 µm.
 The specimen shown in fig. 1 a-d with focal plane on the micronucleus (Mi) in the anterior fifth of the body.
 Without staining it is hard to see.
 This specimen has a fringe of 3 µm long extrusomes (EX).
 Ma = macronucleus.
 Obj.
 100 X.